 Stick incense, or Senko 線香, has its roots in Zen Buddhism imported to Japan from China.
-Unlike other forms of Buddhism that burned raw materials in granular form, Zen more often utilized incense in stick form in Buddhist rituals and during mediation as a way to measure time.
+Unlike other forms of Buddhism that burned raw materials in granular form, Zen more often utilized incense in stick form in Buddhist rituals and during meditation as a way to measure time.
 Although Zen Buddhism arrived in Japan during the 12th century, stick incense is believed to have been first introduced in the mid 1300's.
 During this time, Japan's Muromachi period saw China trade relations resume and Zen Buddhism embraced by Japan's warrior class.
 Later under the resurgence of the traditional "way of the arts" during the Edo period, the 1700s saw senko popularized as a new way to for the merchant class to enjoy incense and made more readily available.

 As the most common form of incense today, the manufacture of stick incense is a blending of art, skill, and technology.
 Careful selection and closely guarded preparation of increasing rare aromatic materials is as much an art form as it is a science, and requires great skill and dedication of incense artisans who produce senko.
 Although most Japanese manufactures have centuries of experience making incense traditionally, modern technology, laboratory environments, and automated processes are being carefully integrated with traditional methods.